SimoNeT-Git/HandsOnDL/README.md

 # HandsOnDL
-Some simple examples of neural networks on tensorflow.
+Some simple examples of neural networks on keras.
 Exercises from https://ml.unige.it/events/dlschool_2020/